instadw/instadwell-blog/_posts/2026-2-04-top-10-co-living-spaces-in-bellandur-and-marathahalli-and-the-techies-guide-to-orr-2026.md

 date: 2026-2-04T09:14:00.000+05:30
 faq:
   - question: "What is the co-living rent and price in Bellandur and Marathahalli?"
-    answer: "Bellandur co-living starts from Rs.
-11,000/mo for a shared room and goes up to Rs.
-19,899/mo for premium private rooms.
-Marathahalli is 15-20% cheaper, with shared rooms starting from Rs.
+    answer: "Bellandur co-living sharing rooms start from Rs.
+11,000/mo.
+Marathahalli is 15-20% cheaper, with sharing rooms starting from Rs.
 9,099/mo.
+Single room pricing is higher and varies by property, confirm with the operator directly.
 All managed properties include furniture, Wi-Fi, and housekeeping.
 Deposits are 1–2 months, far lower than the 6–10 months required for a bare studio apartment."
   - question: "Are co-living spaces in Bellandur and Marathahalli fully furnished?"
     answer: "Yes.
 All managed co-living properties come fully furnished with bed, mattress, wardrobe, study table, and chair.
 Wi-Fi and housekeeping are standard inclusions.
 This makes them significantly more cost-effective than renting an unfurnished studio, where furniture alone can cost Rs.
 30,000–50,000 upfront."
   - question: "Is there a single room PG in Bellandur with price?"
-    answer: "Yes.
-Single private rooms in Bellandur start from Rs.
-16,999/mo and go up to Rs.
-19,899/mo for premium options.
-In Marathahalli, single rooms are available from Rs.
-11,099/mo.
-All prices include Wi-Fi, housekeeping, and an attached bathroom."
+    answer: "Single private rooms are available in Bellandur through managed operators.
+Sharing rooms start from Rs.
+11,000/mo, single room pricing is higher and depends on the specific property and occupancy configuration.
+Confirm availability and pricing directly with the operator before booking."
   - question: "Is there a PG in Bellandur for ladies?"
     answer: "Yes.
 Green Glen Layout in Bellandur is the recommended zone for women, with well-lit streets, a family-oriented environment, and active security.
 It is generally considered safer than the denser lanes of Munnekollal.
-Look for managed properties in Green Glen that clearly specify ladies-only or coed floors before booking."
+Confirm ladies-only or coed floor policies directly with the operator before booking, as policies vary by building."
   - question: "Is there a PG near Marathahalli for ladies?"
     answer: "Yes.
-Several managed co-living properties in Marathahalli accept female residents, with prices starting from Rs.
-9,099/mo for shared rooms.
+Several managed co-living properties in Marathahalli accept female residents, with sharing rooms starting from Rs.
+9,099/mo.
 Confirm ladies-only or coed floor policies directly with the operator before booking, as policies vary by building."
   - question: "Is there a gents PG in Marathahalli with price below Rs.
 5,000?"
     answer: "A verified managed PG below Rs.
 5,000/mo is not available in Marathahalli in 2026.
-The lowest priced managed shared room starts at Rs.
+The lowest priced managed sharing room starts at Rs.
 9,099/mo.
 Options advertised below Rs.
 5,000 are typically unregistered rooms with no housekeeping, unreliable water supply, and no security.
 Budget at least Rs.
 9,000–10,000/mo for a safe, managed shared room in Marathahalli."
   - question: "Is there a PG in Bellandur under Rs.
 5,000?"
     answer: "No verified managed PG in Bellandur is available under Rs.
 5,000/mo in 2026.
-The most affordable managed shared rooms in Bellandur start at Rs.
+The most affordable managed sharing rooms in Bellandur start at Rs.
 11,000/mo.
-Marathahalli is the better alternative for budget seekers, with shared rooms from Rs.
+Marathahalli is the better alternative for budget seekers, with sharing rooms from Rs.
 9,099/mo at managed properties."
   - question: "What is the social co-living scene like in Marathahalli?"
     answer: "Marathahalli has a naturally social environment given its dense food scene, AECS Layout cafes, and young working professional population.
 Managed co-living properties in the area organise periodic community events.
 HelloWorld AECS is a popular pick for its location near AECS Layout's food and social hubs."
   - question: "Is there a metro station in Bellandur?"